Close

 Are you interested in trying to reach a resolution with the prosecutor for charge(s)?

-If you are interested in trying to reach a resolution with the prosecutor for this/these charge(s), please call or email the Prosecutor at your earliest convenience.
+If you are interested in trying to reach a resolution with the prosecutor for this/these charge(s), please email the Prosecutor at your earliest convenience.

-• If a resolution is agreed to, an Audio Hearing will be booked for this matter at the request of the Prosecutor.
+• If a resolution is agreed to, a hearing will be booked for this matter at the request of the Prosecutor.
 The Prosecutor will provide the Trial Coordinator relevant contact information so that audio proceeding telephone number and Conference ID number can be forwarded to the defendant (and/or representative).
 E.g. email address, telephone number.

 • If a resolution has not been reached and/or you do not wish to discuss a resolution – disregard this notice.
 Your matter will be scheduled at a later date and time.
 Please keep us informed of any change in address and/or contact information by calling : 613-342-2357 or emailing poacourt@uclg.on.ca.